The Modules function in Canvas

 Modules for course structure: chronological or thematic

 E-learning recommends that you create your course structure with modules instead of using the course menu.
-If all titles are visible in the course menu, the students might find the material in several places, for example both in the module and in Assignments.
+If all headings are visible in the course menu, the students might find the material in several places, for example both in the module and in Assignments.
 This can be confusing for the students.
-If most titles in the course menu are hidden and all the content the students are supposed to use are in the modules, the navigation will be easier for the students.
+If most headings in the course menu are hidden and all the content the students are supposed to use are in the modules, the navigation will be easier for the students.